Hippie: 1958–1965: Origins

 During the late 1950s and early 1960s, novelist Ken Kesey and the Merry Pranksters lived communally first in Oregon and after the 1962 success of his novel One Flew Over the Cuckoo's Nest in his San Francisco villa.
 Members included Beat Generation hero Neal Cassady, Ken Babbs, Carolyn Adams (aka Mountain Girl/Carolyn Garcia), Stewart Brand, Del Close, Paul Foster, George Walker, Sandy Lehmann-Haupt and others.
 Their adventures were documented in Tom Wolfe's book The Electric Kool-Aid Acid Test.
-With Cassady at the wheel of a school bus named Further, the Merry Pranksters traveled across the United States to celebrate the publication of Kesey's novel Sometimes a Great Notion and to visit the 1964 World's Fair in New York City.
+With Cassady at the wheel of a school bus named Furthur, the Merry Pranksters traveled across the United States to celebrate the publication of Kesey's novel Sometimes a Great Notion and to visit the 1964 World's Fair in New York City.
 The Merry Pranksters were known for using cannabis, amphetamine, and LSD, and during their journey they "turned on" many people to these drugs.
 The Merry Pranksters filmed and audio-taped their bus trips, creating an immersive multimedia experience that would later be presented to the public in the form of festivals and concerts.
 The Grateful Dead wrote a song about the Merry Pranksters' bus trips called "That's It for the Other One".

-In 1961, although being closely associated to the L.A. freak scene, Vito Paulekas and his wife Szou established in Hollywood a clothing boutique which was credited with being one of the first to introduce "hippie" fashion as well as a brand of free-form dancing that would become associated with hippie culture.
-Vito would also provide rehearsal space for the Byrds and Love, as well as helping bring attention to them by inviting his dance troupe to invade their concerts, they would later accompany the Byrds on a nationwide tour.
+In 1960, eden ahbez released the exotica album "Eden's Island", ahbez had previously written the song "Nature Boy" (1948) inspired by the Californian "Nature Boys" and the work of Robert Bootzin.
+In 1961, painter, sculptor and former marathon dancing champion Vito Paulekas and his wife Szou established a clothing boutique on the corner of Laurel Avenue and Beverly Boulevard in Hollywood, close to Laurel Canyon.
+The boutique was credited with being one of the first to introduce "hippie" fashion as well as a brand of free-form dancing that would become associated with hippie culture.
+Paulekas and his later associate Carl Franzoni (known as "Captain Fuck") were known for their sexual appetites and unconventional behavior.
+They and an expanding troupe of associates called themselves "freaks" or "freakers", and became well known in the area by about 1963 for their eccentric free-form dancing in Sunset Strip nightclubs, being described as "an acid-drenched extended family of brain-damaged cohabitants".
+Vito has been regarded as an early hippie, he provided rehearsal space for local bands such as the Byrds in 1964 and later Love.
+His antics which included invading local rock concerts with his dance troupe, helped bring attention to several West Coast groups.
+Vito and his dancers would pioneer a style of which would become popular amongst hippies.
+Paulekas and his troupe would later accompany the Byrds on a nationwide tour in July 1965.
+He would be retroactively described as "a man in his fifties who presided over a harem of predominantly young female 'freakers'".
+Writing in 2003, writer Barry Miles labeled Vito and his wife Szou as "the first hippies in Hollywood" and "perhaps the first hippies anywhere".